hexbatch/apple-core/gokabam-layers/gk-layers/selling.md

 ## The sale

 When the user wants to buy, offers are made on the marketplace and the owner has the offer accepted for him.
-The offers are put in the basket, along with the tokens that were transferred to him.
+The offers are put in the basket, along with the elements that were transferred to him.
-A delivery of goods token is also put in the basket.
+A delivery of goods element is also put in the basket.

 ## Transfer of goods

-If no transfer of goods needed, then the delivery of goods token is marked as done
+If no transfer of goods needed, then the delivery of goods element is marked as done

 If this is a digital download, then the delivery of goods has different series of steps than a physical transfer